novika-lang/novika/README.md

   1 2 sneakyPeaky 3 4  "STDOUT: [ 1 2 sneakyPeaky | 3 4 ]"
   ```

 Finally, the *continuations block* is a single large block that holds individual continuation blocks.
 The top continuation block is the one that is currently executed.
 Below is (roughly) what you'd get if you type `conts shallowCopy each: echo` in the REPL.
-Do not forget `shallowCopy`, or the language will gain consciousness — and this never ends well!! :)
+Do not forget `shallowCopy`, or the language will gain consciousness — and this never ends well!!! :)

 ```novika
 [ [ … REPL code … · ${__path__ :: '/path/to/novika/env'} ${__file__ :: '/path/to/novika/env/repl/repl.nk'} ${_pgRoot :: a block} @{startSession :: a block} ] [ ] ]